Solar (singer): 2022–2024: 容: Face, theatre debut and continued OST and competition judging appearances

-On August 10, 2022, Solar was announced to join as Star Maker/Judge for JTBC's 'A Star Is Born' alongside Jung Jae-hyung, Sung Si-kyung, Jang Min-ho, Defconn, Yoo Se-yoon, and Kim Feel, marking her third time as a judge in a singing/audition competition.
+On August 10, 2022, Solar was announced to join as a judge for JTBC's A Star Is Born alongside Jung Jae-hyung, Sung Si-kyung, Jang Min-ho, Defconn, Yoo Se-yoon, and Kim Feel.
+On August 22, it was announced that Solar and Mamamoo groupmate Moonbyul would be debuting in the sub-unit group Mamamoo+.
+The duo released their first single, "Better" featuring rapper Big Naughty, on August 30, 2022.

 In October 2022, Solar released the single "After Love" from the Casting in the Corner project with Yesung.
 The song was a remix of the 2006 version and was released on October 20.

-On December 21, 2022, it was announced that Solar will be singing in the title song "Paradise" for Channel S' DJ Survival competition show 'WET!:World EDM Trend'.
-The song and music video will be released on December 28, 2022.
-"Paradise" is described as a song with an atmosphere that matches Solar's unique voice.
+On December 28, 2022, Solar released "Paradise" for Channel S' DJ Survival competition show Wet!: World EDM Trend.
+On March 12, 2024, she released "Eternal" for the OST of Pandora: Beneath the Paradise.